ltuominen/SCRSCZ/README.md

 # Acquisition of conditioned fear is impaired in schizophrenia

 R scripts for statistical analyses and creation of graphs of skin conductance data for the manuscript:
-"Acquisition of conditioned fear is impaired in schizophrenia – a pooled analysis of 4 Pavlovian fear conditioning studies" by Lauri Tuominen, Liana Romaniuk, Mohammed R Milad, Donald C. Goff, Jeremy Hall, and Daphne Holt
+"Impairment in acquisition of conditioned fear in schizophrenia: a pooled analysis of four studies" by Lauri Tuominen, Liana Romaniuk, Mohammed R Milad, Donald C. Goff, Jeremy Hall, and Daphne Holt

-The __StatsPlots.R__ contains:
+The __Stats.R__ contains:
 * between group lme's for contrast, CS- & CS+
 * robust regressions for symptom correlations
 * metafor analysis for aggregate effects size, etc